jackHotch/Gym-App-Next/notes.md

 ## Record

+- Create a modal that pops up when the user tries to leave the page when they are in the middle of creating a workout, says something like "Warning - If you leave your current workout will not be saved"

 ### Set.tsx

-- Instead of passing in value, changed to value2
-- I think that was an error in react that somehow still worked
+- Instead of passing in value, changed to value2, I think that was an error in react that somehow still worked

 ## Weight